groue/GRMustache/Guides/introduction.md

 - **"Implicit iterator"**, aka `{{.}}`, directly renders the current object (useful when looping over strings, for instance).
 - **"Mustache lambdas"**, allow tags such as `{{name}}` and `{{#name}}...{{/name}}` to perform custom rendering.
 Those are documented at the [Rendering Objects Guide](rendering_objects.md).

-### Language extensions
+### Mustache Language Extensions

 Genuine Mustache falls short on a few topics.
-GRMustache implements features that are not in the specification:
+GRMustache implements syntaxes that are not in the specification:

 - **Empty closing tags**, as in `{{#name}}...{{/}}`